SHoward-Realm/docs-platform-sh/using-synced-realms/opening-a-synced-realm.md

 {% endtab %}
 {% endtabs %}

-When you configure a Realm to use partial synchronization, it will initially have no data in it.
+When you configure a Realm to use Query-based synchronization, it will initially have no data in it.
 For more information on how to sync data see the guide:

 {% page-ref page="syncing-data.md" %}